ArtifexSoftware/mupdfpy-julian/README.md

 We also preserve PyMuPDF's alias deprecation system, albeit with a slightly different implementation - see `fitz/__init__.py:restore_aliases()`.

+### Integrated MuPDF

 We currently include the MuPDF C, C++ and Python bindings within `fitz/` itself.
-It would be possible to install these separately (e.g. with `cd mupdf && ./setup.py install`), but it's not clear whether `_extra.so` (which contains C++ code that uses the MuPDF C++ API) would get access to `libmupdf.so` and `libmupdfcpp.so`.
+It might be possible to install these separately (e.g. with `cd mupdf && ./setup.py install`), but it's not clear whether `_extra.so` (which contains C++ code that uses the MuPDF C++ API) would get access to `libmupdf.so` and `libmupdfcpp.so`.